darinz/DL/01_Math/13_applications_in_deep_learning.md

 - Calculus underpins every aspect of deep learning, from loss to optimization.
 - Mastery of derivatives, gradients, and the chain rule is essential for building, training, and improving neural networks.

+> **Summary:** Mastering calculus and its applications is essential for anyone working in deep learning!

 **Further Reading:**
 - [Loss Functions (Wikipedia)](https://en.wikipedia.org/wiki/Loss_function)